Button

 Composed pages built from the foundations, components, and patterns above.
 Live, not stills.
 The marketing homepage and the résumé workbench — the two surfaces the whole system exists to serve.

 The marketing surface.
-The light editorial hero with its USAJOBS-ready preview card and serif proof stats, the navy Ten Steps books band with bright-blue covers, the "not dry, nor dull" character quote, the three-practice pillars, the core-services icon system, the newsroom and live-events bands, and the darkest-ground CTA.
+The light editorial hero with its USAJOBS-ready preview card and serif proof stats, the navy Ten Steps books band with bright-blue covers, the "not dry, nor dull" character quote, the three-practice pillars, the core-services icon system, the articles and live-events bands, and the darkest-ground CTA.
 Navy is the ground; tangelo whispers once per view.

 Fifty years inside the federal hiring system taught us how a résumé wins.
 That expertise now works across the whole field, from the first federal job to the senior executive panel, and out into the private market.